-For mom and dad, you’ll love that Squaw Valley has a ski-in ski-out Starbucks at the Gold Coast lodge as well!
+For mom and dad, you’ll love that Palisades Tahoe has a ski-in ski-out Starbucks at the Gold Coast lodge as well!

-Where To Ski At Squaw Valley With First Time Skiers
+Where To Ski At Palisades Tahoe With First Time Skiers

-If you have a child who is a first time skier at Squaw Valley, you’ll want to stay down low on the mountain.
+If you have a child who is a first time skier at Palisades Tahoe, you’ll want to stay down low on the mountain.
 Start out on the Tucker surface lift and teach them how to stop and turn there.
 Once they’ve mastered stopping and simple turns, take them on the First Venture lift that’s in the same area.
-These are the best easy terrain at Squaw Valley for kids to learn to ski on.
+These are the best easy terrain at Palisades Tahoe for kids to learn to ski on.
 After they have mastered stopping and turning on these slopes, take them up to the High Camp ski learning area at the top of the tram.